The polysemy of the words that children learn over time: Discussion

 \section{Discussion}

 In this article we have investigated the polysemy of words as a new potential bias of vocabulary learning.
-We have shown that the mean polysemy of words increases over time for children, but this effect is not observed in adults.
-Our finding in children is non-trivial because it is missing in adults interacting with children and thus cannot be attributed to Child Directed Speech \parencite{Snow1972a,Matychuk2005a}.
+We have shown that the mean polysemy of words increases over time for children markedly, but this effect is not observed in adults.
+Our findings in children are non-trivial because they differ from the adults interacting with them and thus cannot be attributed to Child Directed Speech \parencite{Snow1972a,Matychuk2005a}.
+The high contrast between the average polysemy of adults and that of young children rules out the null hypothesis that children are simply sampling tokens uniformly at random from adult speech.
+Put differently, children are of course learning from the speech of the adults in their environment but it is not a straightforward imitation process as witnessed by the polysemy of the words and other statistical properties of their speech.
+However, the gap between child speech and child-directed speech reduces over time, suggesting that the null hypothesis may be relevant in the long run.
+The failure of the null hypothesis is consistent with the well-known differences between the parameters of Zipf's law in children and those of adults \parencite{Piotrowski1995, Baixeries2012c}.
+If children were merely sampling adult speech uniformly at random, the parameters would be the same.

 Our finding is also unexpected when considered in the light of principles of language acquisition and facts from quantitative linguistics: the general bias for high frequency \parencite{Harris2011a} and {Zipf's law of meaning distribution, i.e. a positive correlation between frequency and polysemy that concerns both adult and child language \parencite{Hernandez2016a}.
 The polysemy effect cannot be explained by a frequency bias in a straightforward fashion since it would imply that children use more polysemous words first, which would contradict our findings presented here.
 However, our findings could be predicted by the law of meaning distribution and the bias for low frequency that is found across all words but not within specific lexical categories \parencite{JCL:1917448}.